Headaches and hormones: What's the connection?

 For some women, migraines improve once their menstrual periods stop, but tension headaches often get worse.
 If your headaches persist after menopause, you likely can continue to take your medications and use other therapies.

-Hormone replacement therapy, which is sometimes used to treat perimenopause and menopause, may worsen headaches in some women, improve headaches in others or cause no changes.
-If you're taking hormone replacement therapy, your doctor may recommend an estrogen skin patch.
+Hormone replacement therapy, which is sometimes used to treat perimenopause and menopause, can worsen headaches in some women, improve headaches in others or cause no changes.
+If you're taking hormone replacement therapy, your doctor might recommend an estrogen skin patch.
 The patch provides a low, steady supply of estrogen, which is least likely to aggravate headaches.

-If hormone replacement therapy worsens your headaches, your doctor may lower the estrogen dose, change to a different form of estrogen or stop the hormone replacement therapy.
+If hormone replacement therapy worsens your headaches, your doctor might lower the estrogen dose, change to a different form of estrogen or stop the hormone replacement therapy.

 You are unique